Vietnam projects provide opportunity for Indiana corn and soybean farmers - Indiana Corn and Soy

 A delegation of farmers representing ISA and the Indiana Corn Marketing Council (ICMC) recently saw checkoff projects taking place in Vietnam in an effort to move more Indiana corn and soybeans.

-Elevating Vietnamese cuisine with U.S. pork
+Vietnamese cuisine adds U.S. pork

 One of the efforts supported by ISA and ICMC through the U.S. Meat Export Federation (USMEF) is the Porkstars Challenge that took place on Sept.
 9 in Ho Chi Mihn City.
 During the event, three accomplished Vietnamese chefs teamed up with social media influencers to prepare creative and delicious dishes using U.S. pork spareribs.